HaojieZhang123/rich-text-editor/README.md

 Insert uploaded images
 https://stackoverflow.com/questions/60203320/inserting-and-using-the-user-uploaded-image-in-html-and-javascript
+needs to study this more in depth

 resize image for user
 https://www.w3schools.com/cssref/css3_pr_resize.php
+resize not working. probably similar to links. contenteditable conflicting

 row 185-203 JS commit #21
 clickable link via ctrl key press is commented.
 When using shotcut such as ctrl+C, ctrl+V, ctrl+P..... it does not pick up keyup of ctrl key, thus making paper sheets permanently not content editable